davisyo/SEATcode/README.md

-# SEATcode
+# David Muñoz's SEATCode Challenge - User Guide
-A squad of rovers explore the martian surface in the SEATCode challenge
+A squad of rovers explore the martian surface in the SEATCode Challenge

+### CODE DOCUMENTATION:
+In order to consult the code's documentation, download the proyect and open the file './doc/html/index.html' in your browser

 ### PREREQUISITES: